Shri Kalyan Holdings Ltd.

-Time Risk: To compensate for non receipt of expected inflows of funds.
+Time Risk: To compensate for non-receipt of expected inflows of funds.

 Call Risk: Due to crystallization of contingent liabilities or inability toundertake profitable business opportunities when desirable.

-Interest Rate Risk: It is the risk where changes in market interest rates mightadversely affect the Companys financial condition.
-The short term/immediate impact ofchanges in interest rates are on the Companys Net Interest Income (NII).
+Interest Rate Risk: It is the risk where changes in market interest rates mightadversely affect the Company's financial condition.
+The short term/immediate impact ofchanges in interest rates are on the Company's Net Interest Income (NII).
 On a longerterm changes in interest rates impact the cash flows on the assets liabilities andoff-balance sheet items giving rise to a risk to the net worth of the Company arising outof all repricing mismatches and other interest rate sensitive positions.

 21. DISCLOSURE UNDER THE SEXUAL HARASSMENT OF WOMEN AT WORKPLACE (PREVENTIONPROHIBITION AND REDRESSAL) ACT 2013

 The Company has always believed in providing a safe and harassment free workplace forevery individual through various interventions and practices.
 The Company always endeavorsto create and provide an environment that is free from discrimination and harassmentincluding sexual harassment.

-The Company has in place an Anti-Sexual Harassment Policy in line with the requirementsof The Sexual Harassment of Women at the Workplace (Prevention Prohibition &Redressal) Act 2013.
+In accordance with Sexual Harassment of Women at Work place (Prevention Prohibitionand Redressal) Act 2013 and the rules framed there under the Company has formed anAnti-Sexual Harassment Policy.
 Internal Complaints Committee (ICC) has been set up toredress complaints received regarding sexual harassment.
 All employees (permanenttemporary trainees) are covered under this policy.

 22. FIXED DEPOSITS

-The Company has not invited accepted or renewed deposits from public within themeaning of Section 73 of the Companies Act 2013 read with The Companies (Acceptance of Deposits)Rules 2014 during the year under review.
+The Company has not invited accepted or renewed deposits from public within the ambitof Section 73 of the Companies Act 2013 read with The Companies (Acceptance of Deposits)Rules 2014 during the year under review.